Why Should You Pray for Those Who Persecute You

 But I say to you who listen: Love your enemies, do what is good to those who hate you, bless those who curse you, pray for those who mistreat you.
 If anyone hits you on the cheek, offer the other also, And if anyone takes away your coat, don’t hold back your shirt either.
 Give to everyone who asks you, and from one who takes your things, don’t ask for them back.
 Just as you want others to do for you, do the same for them.”
 Luke 6:27-31 (HCSB)

 When someone treats you poorly, you have a choice.
 You can do it your way or we can do it in God’s way.
-Thankfully, we have the perfect example of what it means to live this out.
+Thankfully, as followers of Jesus, we have the perfect example of what it means to live this out.

 Bless those who persecute you; bless and do not curse.
 Rejoice with those who rejoice; weep with those who weep.
 Be in agreement with one another.
 Do not be proud; instead, associate with the humble.
 Do not be wise in your own estimation.
 Do not repay anyone evil for evil.
 Try to do what is honorable in everyone’s eyes.
 If possible, on your part, live at peace with everyone.”
 Romans 12:14-18